 Events happening later in the summer, like Bay Days, Voyageur Days, and Fisherman’s Picnic, have not yet announced their plans.
 Visit Cook County is maintaining its event lists and is your best resource for Cook County events.

 Currently, the US/Canada border is closed to non-essential travel.
 US citizens cannot travel to Canada and Canadian citizens cannot travel to the US.
 We do not know when the border will re-open.
 While many things have re-opened in the US, Canada is experiencing more closures and have not committed to a border re-opening date yet.
 We do not know if it will be open in the summer of 2021 at all yet.

 If your plans include travel to Canada, you may need to change your plans.
 Keep an eye on the news coming from the border as closures may even be extended longer.

 It is important to realize prior to coming to the North Shore that health care is limited here.
 There is one hospital in Grand Marais that services Cook County.
 There is one hospital in Two Harbors that service Lake County.
 That is it.
 Both hospitals are limited as to what they are able to accommodate as far as treatment is concerned.
 Neither is capable of helping a patient in need of an ICU bed.
 These patients will be transferred to Duluth for care.
-At this time, beds are filling up quickly in Duluth as they head closer to full capacity.
-For this reason, we ask that you stay home if you are feeling ill or have been contacted for possibly COVID-19 exposure.
+For this reason, we ask that you still stay home if you are feeling ill or have been contacted for possibly COVID-19 exposure.
 If you fall ill while visiting contact the local clinics for testing information, although you will likely have more availability of services back home.